Practice questions

 $=\log_p\left(\dfrac{x^3\sqrt{y}}{\sqrt{z^3}}\right)$

-36. Use the change of base formula to estimate the following logarithms to four decimal places.
+36. Use the change-of-base formula to estimate the following logarithms to four decimal places.

 (a) $\log_\pi(e)$